empirical-org/Quill-NLP-Tools-and-Datasets/utils/qfragment/qfragment/WHY_OUR_SVA_MODEL_SUCKS.md

    What a pleasure to vectorize a 3 word sentence!

+6. **Idioms**.
+This stuff is bananas!
+Shouldn't it be 'These things are bananas'?
+Obviously both are fine (and mean different things).
+Idioms like this are common in English and often have a funky grammatical structure.
+To handle them properly, they should be extracted from our training set or deemed negligible in number, and a rule based system could provide a second layer of detection OR idioms could be transformed into more grammatical versions in the preprocessing step.
+Finally, we could choose to just judge them normally... we are teaching grammar after all?

-With these 5 major mistakes in mind, we hope to greatly improve the efficacy of our model.
+With these 6 major mistakes in mind, we hope to greatly improve the efficacy of our model.
 Whether we will be able to accurately extract all this information remains to be seen.
 I have high hopes.